 Parents Whose Child Has Received a Down Syndrome Diagnosis

 When a new parent receives a Down syndrome diagnosis for their child, they experience many emotions; fear, uncertainty, worry, disappointment, among others.
-We believe if a new parent can talk with someone who has a child born with Down syndrome, and hear their family’s story, that story can replace many of those feelings with hope.
-Just having someone who can say “I understand” and “You’re not along” can bring comfort.
-We want to connect every parent who’s child is diagnosed with Down syndrome to a family raising a child with Down syndrome.
-We believe a little bit of hope can go a long way.
+We believe if a new parent can talk with someone who has a child with Down syndrome, and hear their family’s story, that story can replace many of those feelings with hope.
+Just having someone who can say “I understand” and “You’re not alone” can bring comfort.
+We want to connect every parent whose child is diagnosed with Down syndrome to a family raising a child with Down syndrome.

 Parents Who Have a Child With Down Syndrome